3rd Battalion, 319th Field Artillery Regiment: Operation Junction City

 Although the 173rd was not originally planned to participate in Operation Junction City Phase II, the 1st Infantry Division required another brigade and the 173rd returned to the operational control of the 1st Infantry Division on 20 March.
-That morning, the bulk of 3/319's vehicles departed Bien Hoa at 06:55 and conducted a road movement to FSB "D" at Min Thanh Airfield, closing at 15:00.
+That morning, the bulk of 3/319's vehicles departed Bien Hoa at 06:55 and conducted a road movement to FSB "D" at Min Thanh Airfield, arriving at 15:00.
 The 18 howitzers with crews moved by air at 09:21 and were in position at Minh Thanh at 09:55.
 On 22 March, the battalion conducted air movement to FSB Parry with 41 CH-47 sorties for personnel and equipment, followed by 31 ammunition sorties.
 On 23 March, the battalion fired preparation fires on LZ "A" in support of air assaults by 1/503 and 4/503.
 On 28 March, the battalion conducted direct artillery fire, which effectively decreased the sniper fire against the FSB.
 On 8 April, Battery A conducted air movement to FSB Rock, joined by Batteries C and B on 9 April.
 On 13 April, the battalion returned to Bien Hoa, and the brigade terminated its participation in Operation Junction City and was released from the OPCON of the 1st Infantry Division.
 Over the course of Operation Junction City Phase II, the battalion fired 48,575 rounds in 1,729 missions.

 From 1 May to 31 July 1967, 3/319th AFAR, supported seven battalion-size or larger operations: Operations Fort Wayne, Dayton, Cincinnati, Winchester, Francis Marion, Greeley and 4/503rd Infantry's Operation Stillwell.
-The battalion fired 52652 rounds during 416 fire missions.
+The battalion fired 52,652 rounds during 416 fire missions.
 The brigade twice noted that units must be prepared to accept casualties from friendly artillery in order to bring effective fires onto enemy positions.
 (To mitigate any possible tendency to call artillery onto friendly units, the 4th Infantry Division, in their endorsement to the report, noted that artillery can be employed as close as 50 meters "without inflicting more than occasional injuries to friendly troops.")
 The importance of artillery to the brigade's operations was emphasized by the note in Combat Operations After Action Report for 4–503rd Infantry's contact on 8–18 July 1967 that all individuals should be prepared to quickly and accurately adjust artillery fires.

 From 1 August – 31 October 1967, 3/319th AFAR supported Operations Greeley, Bolling and Darby.
 The battalion fired 46,765 rounds in 6,425 missions.
 The brigade Operations Report of Lessons Learned for the period noted the requirement for aerial observers for artillery in dense jungle, and suggested that new forward observers should have practical training in aerial observation.
-Both I Field Force Vietnam and US Army Vietnam endorsed this observation.
+Both I Field Force Vietnam and US Army, Vietnam endorsed this observation.
 The brigade also noted the effectiveness of artillery fires in close support of units in contact, despite "time consuming" safety requirements.